Tornado Alley Has Moved: Are Your Home Insurance Rates Catching Up?

 Tornado Close Up Crosses Road

-Last spring, a homeowner in Nashville paid roughly $2,931 a year for homeowners insurance, about 17% below the national average of $3,548.
-That sounds like a reasonable deal, the kind of pricing break that comes from living somewhere that isn't Oklahoma or Texas.
+Last spring, a homeowner in Nashville paid roughly $2,931 a year for homeowners insurance, about 17% below the national average of $3,548, a pricing break associated with living outside Oklahoma or Texas.

 Then tornado season arrived.
-Tennessee recorded 60 confirmed tornadoes in 2025, its highest count in the four-year window MoneyGeek analyzed.
+Tennessee recorded 60 confirmed tornadoes in 2025, tied for its highest count in the four-year window MoneyGeek analyzed.
 Between 2022 and 2025, tornado frequency in the state rose 900%: from six tornadoes to 60.
-The homeowner's premium had not moved to match any of it.
+The homeowner's premium remained unchanged.

-This is the central tension of the 2026 storm season.
-The geography of severe convective storm risk has shifted eastward and northward over the past four years, but homeowners insurance pricing, constrained by regulatory timelines, actuarial lag, and models built for the last decade's data, has barely moved in response.
-The states absorbing the fastest-growing storm risk are, almost without exception, the states still paying below-average premiums.
+The geography of severe convective storm risk shifted eastward and northward over the past four years, but homeowners insurance pricing, constrained by regulatory timelines, actuarial lag and models built for the last decade's data, barely moved in response.
+The states absorbing the fastest-growing storm risk pay below-average premiums.

-Meanwhile, the storms keep arriving.
-In 2025, severe convective storms generated $50 billion in insured losses in the United States alone, according to Swiss Re: the third consecutive year U.S. losses exceeded $45 billion, per Moody's RMS.
-Aon reported that severe convective storms have now surpassed tropical cyclones as the costliest insured peril of the 21st century, with aggregate losses since 2010 exceeding $542 billion.
+In 2025, severe convective storms generated $50 billion in insured losses in the United States alone, according to Swiss Re, the third consecutive year U.S. losses exceeded $45 billion, according to Moody's RMS.
+Aon reported that severe convective storms have surpassed tropical cyclones as the costliest insured peril of the 21st century, with aggregate losses since 2010 exceeding $542 billion.
 In 2025, the U.S. also recorded its first EF-5 tornado in 12 years.
-The traditional mental map of tornado risk, a diagonal corridor from Texas through Oklahoma and into Kansas, no longer reflects what the NOAA Storm Events Database shows.
+The traditional mental map of tornado risk, a diagonal corridor from Texas through Oklahoma and into Kansas, doesn't match what the NOAA Storm Events Database shows.

 The Mismatch: Where Risk Has Grown Fastest vs. Where Premiums Remain Lowest

-MoneyGeek analyzed tornado records from the NOAA Storm Events Database for 2022 through 2025, overlaid against 2026 homeowners insurance rate data from Quadrant Information Services.
-Each year's data was filtered to tornado events only and aggregated by state.
-For each state, we then calculated a Mismatch Score: the difference between a state's storm growth rank (highest growth = rank 1) and its premium rank (highest premiums = rank 1).
-A large positive score signals a state bearing rapidly rising risk at below-average cost, the definition of underpriced coverage.
+MoneyGeek analyzed tornado records from the NOAA Storm Events Database for 2022 through 2025 and compared them with 2026 homeowners insurance rate data from Quadrant Information Services.
+We filtered each year's data to tornado events and aggregated by state.
+For each state, we calculated a mismatch score: the difference between a state's storm growth rank (highest growth = rank 1) and its premium rank (highest premiums = rank 1).
+A large positive score means a state has fast-growing tornado risk but pays below-average premiums, underpriced coverage.

-Raw tornado growth alone can mislead: a state that went from two tornadoes to ten shows 400% growth but minimal exposure.
-The Mismatch Score controls for this by comparing each state's storm growth rank to its premium rank, surfacing the states where pricing is most out of step with risk regardless of baseline.
+Raw tornado growth alone misleads: a state that went from two tornadoes to 10 shows 400% growth but minimal exposure.
+The mismatch score addresses this by comparing each state's storm growth rank to its premium rank, identifying states where pricing lags behind risk no matter the baseline.

 Wisconsin